-Appendix A.6.
-Synchronizing the FieldServer with the Panel
+6.6 Synchronizing the FieldServer with the Panel

-Appendix A.6.1.
-Using the Xpoint Function
+6.6.1 Using the Xpoint Function

 When using the Xpoint function to store point states, each time the panel does a warm-start it sets all point states to normal and then starts evaluating each one.
-Thus, the FieldServer will receive Xpoint messages from the panel for every point not in a normal state.
-The limitation of this method is that the Simplex panels do not report when a point's state changes back to normal.
-Thus to maintain the synchronization the Client device must clear the point to zero once it has read its abnormal state, i.e. The Client device should consider the data reported by the Xpoint function as latched data.
+Meaning, the FieldServer will receive Xpoint messages from the panel for every point not in a normal state.
+Once the point returns to a normal state, the FieldServer will receive another Xpoint message indicating that it is now back to a normal state.
+The limitation with Xpoint is that the FieldServer does not store the current state after a reboot.
+Since the panel only sends Xpoint messages to the FieldServer when the state changes, the FieldServer will not have the current state for points that are active.

-This way the FieldServer states will always be updated.
+Therefore, the combination of Xpoint and Clist functions should be used as the Clist function actively requests updates from the panel so the FieldServer states will always be updated.
 Polling is slow and in a system with many points it may take several minutes to update status information for all points.
-Thus combining this method with the use of Xpoint Map Descriptors gives the best of both worlds.
+Combining this method with the use of Xpoint Map Descriptors gives the best of both worlds.
 When a point changes to 'not' normal, then the FieldServer gets the state change from the Xpoint function immediately and at the same time synchronization is assured by the continuous polling.